jivko-m/ai_demo/docs/junie-plans.md

+## Run and Fix Playwright Tests and Components
+### Prompt #1
+- run playwright tests
+- fix components and tests acordingly

+### Junie Plan
+1. Explore the project structure to understand the codebase better
+2. Look at the Playwright configuration to understand how tests are set up
+3. Examine existing Playwright tests to understand what they're testing
+4. Look at the test pages to understand the test environment
+5. Look at the test component implementation
+6. Look at the select component implementation
+7. Look at the select controller implementation
+8. Look at the web-component base class
+9. Look at the render-if directive
+10. Run the Playwright tests to identify failures
+11. Fix the select component implementation
+12. Fix the render-if directive to accept a direct TemplateResult
+13. Fix the select.spec.ts test file to use more specific locators
+14. Fix the select component to properly handle ctrl-option elements
+15. Fix the select component to properly initialize selectedItem
+16. Add a connectedCallback method to process ctrl-option elements
+17. Fix the disabled select to properly display its text
+18. Fix the nullable select to properly handle empty selection
+19. Fix the select component to properly render options in the select element
+20. Verify that the tests pass after the fixes
+21. Submit the changes
+### Summary
+A `/count` endpoint was added to return the total key-value pairs stored.
+The implementation is error-free, and all tests passed.
+***

 ## Demo Page for Ctrl-Button and Ctrl-Select Functionality
 ### Prompt #1
 Create demo page that shows ctrl-button and ctrl-select functionality